project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-68-david-carter-on-becoming-the-worlds-only-carbon-neutral-fishing-company.md

 ---
-title: Ep 68: David Carter on becoming the world's only carbon neutral fishing company
+title: Ep 68 David Carter On Becoming The Worlds Only Carbon Neutral Fishing Company
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-06-03)